MicrosoftDocs/microsoft-365-docs/microsoft-365/topics/topic-experiences-security-privacy.md

 search.appverid:
     - MET150
 ms.localizationpriority:  medium
-description: Learn how to plan for security and privacy in Microsoft Viva Topics.
+description: Learn how to plan for security and privacy in Topics.
 ---

-# Security and privacy in Microsoft Viva Topics
+# Security and privacy in Topics

 Topics uses existing content security features in Microsoft 365, along with administrative controls, to control what AI-generated content is shown to users in your organization.
 It is the combination of Microsoft 365 security settings (permissions to sites, files, and folders) and Topics admin settings that determine what a given user can see in topics.